Dumbarton Castle: Medieval era

 In medieval Scotland, Dumbarton (Dùn Breatainn, which means "the fortress of the Britons") was an important royal castle.
 It is believed to be the place Sir John Menteith took William Wallace on the way to London after Wallace's capture.

-It sheltered David II and his young wife, Joan of The Tower after the Scottish defeat at Halidon Hill in 1333.
+The Governor of the castle in 1333, Malcolm Fleming of Fulwood, had earlier served as tutor to the young David II.
+He sheltered the king and his young wife, Joan of The Tower after the Scottish defeat at Halidon Hill on 19 July.
+He later safely conveyed the royal couple to greater safety in France, attended by his daughter Evota Fleming, as Maid of Honour.
+The king and queen remained in France for eight years, but Malcolm Fleming returned to Dumbarton and continued to hold it safely against an English siege.
+In doing so he also protected the 17-year-old Robert the Steward (later King Robert II).
+For these services David II created Fleming the First Earl of Wigtown (the first new Scottish earldom created in more than a century).

+Wigtown was still Governor in 1361 when the Black Death again swept into Scotland and a third of the castle's garrison died.
+Following his own death a year later he was succeeded as Sheriff of Dunbartonshire and Governor of Dumbarton Castle by his nephew, Malcolm Fleming of Biggar.

 In 1425 the castle was attacked by James the Fat, youngest son of Murdoch Stewart, Duke of Albany, who had been imprisoned by King James I of Scotland on charges of treason.
 James the Fat became a rallying point for enemies of the King, and raised a rebellion against the crown.
-He marched on the town of Dumbarton and burned it, but was unable to take the castle, whose defender John Colquhoun successfully held out against James' men.
+He marched on the town of Dumbarton and burned it, but was unable to take the castle, whose defender Sir John Colquhoun successfully held out against James' men.
+He was rewarded by the king, James I of Scotland, with the governorship of the royal castle, which he held until his death in 1439.

 James IV and Dumbarton

 The former supporters of James III under the leadership of John Stewart, 1st Earl of Lennox met up at Dumbarton Castle in October 1489.
 They had hoped to gain the support of Henry VII of England.
 James IV defeated them in a battle between the Touch and Menteith hills near Stirling on 11 and 12 October.
 James IV used Dumbarton as the west coast base for his navy and campaigns to subdue the Western Isles.
 James was at Dumbarton with the Chancellor of Scotland, Colin Campbell, 1st Earl of Argyll, in November 1489.
 He had the use of a ship belonging to the Laird of Luss.
 In the following February a royal ship was 'chaysit' by the English and lost some of her cables.
 In 1494 a row barge was built at Dumbarton for the king using timber from Loch Lomond.